cinquin/mutinack/README.md

 mutationCoverage` (run time is up to 1 day on a 64-core machine, depending on the mutators used).

-The project comes with Ant and Maven targets to run Findbugs, which is pre-packaged in the distribution.
+The project is compiled with Google's "Error Prone" static analyzer, and comes with Ant and Maven targets to run Findbugs, which is pre-packaged in the distribution.
 The code is also regularly analyzed with Coverity Scan, which has very nice additions to Findbugs and does not currently detect any significant issue.
 Note however that recent versions of Mutinack cannot be analyzed with Coverity, because of an apparent bug in Coverity that has been reported to Synopsys.
 The Findbugs analysis requires a custom Findbugs version (packaged with Mutinack) that contains a version of the ASM bytecode engineering library that we modified to work around a bug in the Java compiler documented [here](https://github.com/cinquin/javac_bug) and that Oracle has acknowledged (but not yet fixed) as [OpenJDK bug 8144185](https://bugs.openjdk.java.net/browse/JDK-8144185).

 Note also that, at least on some versions of JRE 8, Mutinack can trigger